How Amazon Changed Church Giving Forever

 Regardless of how your church handles the offering, it is an essential time you can use to help unleash generosity in your church.

 To help you maximize this time, we set out to learn more about what church leaders actually think about the offering.
-We surveyed church leaders and so far over 1,000 from a variety of churches and denominations across the world have responded.
+We surveyed over 1,000 church leaders from a variety of churches and denominations across the world.

 Feel free to talk about these findings with your church staff or share it online.